Forget about the “Easy” button… I want a “Pause” button.

 Unfortunately, dependability is also SO hard to pull off when you’re chronically ill.
 Each day is like playing a slot machine – you don’t know which symptoms you’re going to get.

-10 tips for Working with Chronic Illness, Autoimmune Disease, Chronic Fatigue, Brain Fog… and everything else that comes with it:
+11 Tips for Working (and Thriving) with Chronic Illness, Autoimmune Disease, Chronic Fatigue, Brain Fog… and everything else that comes with it:

 Without a doubt, communication is the #1 reason I succeeded.
 This skill is so vital in a world full of people that are stuck behind a screen all day.
 When you start communicating with the part of your face that makes sound, and not your keyboard… crazy things happen, like real, healthy co-working relationships.